printers-for-people/catboat/docs/CANBUS.md

 choosing one, we recommend verifying that the firmware can be updated on it.
 (Unfortunately, we've found some USB adapters run defective firmware and are locked down, so verify before purchasing.)
-Look for adapters that can run Klipper directly (in its "USB to CAN bridge mode") or that run the
+Look for adapters that can run Kalico directly (in its "USB to CAN bridge mode") or that run the
 [candlelight firmware](https://github.com/candle-usb/candleLight_fw).